By Dale S. Lam, CPA / PFS, CFP®

 Fall is in the air as the leaves are starting to change color and the hot summer nights turn into crisp fall mornings.
 Another unmistakable sign of fall, like it or not, is the onslaught of football season.
 From high school, through college and onto the pros, there is no lack of football entertainment for those who enjoy the sport.

-While football has little to do with investing, I read an interesting quote recently form legendary college football coach Lou Holtz that also has investment implications.
+While football has little to do with investing, I read an interesting quote recently from legendary college football coach Lou Holtz that also has investment implications.
 Holtz, currently a sports announcer, is the ex-coach of several major programs, most notably Notre Dame.
 In giving insight into winning, Holtz commented: “You don’t need the big plays to win; you just have to eliminate the dumb ones.”

 The same goes for investing – eliminating the dumb moves greatly increases the likelihood of success.
 Unfortunately, that’s easier said than done.
 Our emotions often get in the way and wreak havoc on our investing discipline.
 Today’s digitally connected world makes the taming of our emotions even more difficult.
 When many of us were young, we would catch up on the news about every 24 hours via the nightly news or the morning newspaper.
 Contrast that with today’s world where we can be updated within minutes, or even seconds, with information sent directly to our cell phones.